-The new DBX 707 is a significantly uprated performance version of the Aston Martin DBX, with a raft of mechanical upgrades that make it the most powerful luxury SUV from a mainstream manufacturer.
+The new Aston Martin DBX 707 is a significantly uprated performance version of the DBX SUV, with a raft of mechanical upgrades that make it the most powerful luxury SUV from a mainstream manufacturer.

 It’s the second addition to the DBX range, positioned as a highly potent and dynamically enhanced alternative to top-rung rivals including the Bentley Bentayga S, Porsche Cayenne Turbo GT and Range Rover Sport SVR.